haifenghuang/magpie/README.md

 ### Variables

-Variables in Monkey could start with the keyword `let`, or nothing with the form `variable=value`.
+Variables in Magpie could start with the keyword `let`, or nothing with the form `variable=value`.

 ```swift